ChahatBansal8060/IndiaSAT/README.md

         python3 Scripts/LC_classification/final_classification_processing.py Delhi

 > The final classification result will be stored in the Results directory inside root folder.
 For above example the classification results of each year will be in Results/Delhi/results/combined_yearly_prediction_temp_corrected.
 We generate 3 sets of results: (1) Direct classification maps (using year median images), (2) Combined yearly mapping (with 3 images), and (3) Combined yearly mapping with temporal correction.
+Please note that you have to edit the list of years under analysis in the script for processing.
+You can also choose if you want temporal correction to be done in a single batch, or in group of batches.

 * **Optional- get_BU_NBU_accuracy.py**